Who is Voya Financial®?_

 How do I change my beneficiary under the Plan?+

 You will need to complete a new Beneficiary Designation Form to change your beneficiary designation.
 The completed form should be returned to the City.
-For a copy of the form, please click here to be redirected to the City’s website.
+For a copy of the form, please click here.

 What happens if I do not designate a Plan beneficiary?+